examine-ai/Objectives/README.md

   - The response contains all relevant information, and does **not** contain irrelevant information.
   - Statements in the response are appropriately supported by references to evidence.
   - When a resource is referenced as evidence, this resource contains the expected evidence.
+  - The response indicates if information required to address the request is unavailable.

 Robustness and security: